davisml/pinkaloo-react-challenge/README.md

 - [ ] Optimize data lookup (e.g memoize selectors or restructure redux state)
 - [ ] Add your own feature to Stack Showdown!

+## Submitting

+Via GitHub:

+- Create a public repository, push your changes and email the link to `mark@pinkaloo.com`

+Via Email:

+- Remove the `node_modules` directory and send a `.zip` of the project directory to `mark@pinkaloo.com`

 ## Available Scripts

 In the project directory, you can run: